 \subsection{Incomparability and incompleteness}

-Another kind of problem case for expectationalism involves \textit{incompleteness}.
-Normative incompleteness can take many forms, e.g., an incomplete ordinal ranking of options, total incomparability between different dimensions of normative evaluation (e.g., morality vs.\@ prudence), or rough/imprecise comparability between different categories of goods that gives rise to phenomena like ``parity'' \citep{chang2002possibility}.
-As with ordinality and lexicality, the decision-theoretic problems associated with incompleteness are especially acute when we account for normative uncertainty: As \cite{macaskill2013infectiousness} points out, an agent who has \textit{any} positive credence in theories that posit incomparability between the possible payoffs of her options is likely to find that the expected choiceworthiness of those options is undefined.
+Another kind of problem case for expectationalism involves incomplete rankings of payoffs that arise when competing normative considerations are incomparable or only roughly comparable.
+As with ordinality and lexicality, the decision-theoretic problems associated with incompleteness are especially acute in the context of normative uncertainty: As \cite{macaskill2013infectiousness} points out, an agent who has \textit{any} positive credence in theories that posit incomparability between the possible payoffs of her options is likely to find that the expected choiceworthiness of those options is undefined.

-Once again, however, stochastic dominance can recover intuitive verdicts in cases of incomparability that expectational reasoning cannot.
-For instance, as \cite{bader2018stochastic} points out, stochastic dominance gives the right result in the ``opaque sweetening'' case introduced by \cite{hare2010take}.
-Here, $a$ and $b$ represent incomparable payoffs, and $a^+$ and $b^+$ are improved versions of those payoffs, such that $a^+$ is preferable to $a$ but incomparable to $b$ and $b^+$ (and likewise $b^+$ is preferable to $b$ but incomparable with $a$ and $a^+$).
+Once again, however, SDTR can deliver intuitive verdicts in cases of incomparability that expectational reasoning cannot.
+For instance, as \cite{bader2018stochastic} points out, stochastic dominance reasoning straightforwardly resolves the `opaque sweetening' case introduced by \cite{hare2010take}.
+Here, $a$ and $b$ represent incomparable payoffs, and $a^+$ and $b^+$ are improved versions of those payoffs, such that $a^+$ is preferable to $a$ but incomparable with $b$ and $b^+$ (and likewise $b^+$ is preferable to $b$ but incomparable with $a$ and $a^+$).